 The module is designed to enable students who have demonstrated higher linguistic skills to fast-track two levels (levels 3 and 4) in one year instead of two.

 The module will strengthen reading and writing skills and will also reinforce the communicative skills acquired during previous study of the Spanish language.
 Students will gain further insights into the culture and civilisation of Spanish-speaking countries.
 The module will offer a more advanced study of language structure and syntax, and will concentrate on using the target language for discussing and analysing aspects of the Spanish-speaking world.

 Successful completion of Spanish for Intermediate Accelerated qualifies students to progress to Spanish 5Link opens in a new window

 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+- Apply knowledge of grammar appropriate to the level.

-- interact with fluency and spontaneity, and account for and sustain viewpoints
+- Interact with fluency and spontaneity, and account for and sustain viewpoints.

 Some of the topics to be discussed in this module include: history, new technologies, fairy tales, leisure activities, the environment, health, sports, social media, education.

 This module will cover items such as: the past tenses (preterit, present perfect, imperfect, pluperfect); the future and the conditional tense; direct and indirect object pronouns; the subjunctive.